Translation troubles

 Adventures on a Faraway Island

 Last week I was invited by the Endless Possibilities Talks (EPT) team (Al NavasGerda Prato-Espejo and Esther Navarro-Hall) to talk about my personal journey, that is say the story of how I came to end up living and working as a translator on this small island in the Indian Ocean that is Reunion Island.
 We also talked about my three years spent living in South Korea, and some of my travels.
-CGVJ3AF7AJRS.
+You can see the video here or below.

 If you’re a translator or interpreter you may already have heard of the EPT initiative.
 Esther, Gerda and Al reside in the US and all work as Spanish interpreters, mainly in the courts; Esther also speaks French and is an Adjunct Professor at the Monterey Institute of International Studies and a trainer and consultant.
 At the beginning of this year they started a series of talks about the profession of Interpreting and Translating, using the Google Hangout on Air format.
 Talks are broadcast on average once a week (sometimes more), and generally include guests from the four corners of the globe.
 They can be watched live on Google+, or afterwards on You Tube.
 Previous talks have covered localisation, blogging, and technology options for interpreting, to name just a few subjects.